AxisCommunications/acap-computer-vision-sdk-examples/hello-world-python/README.md

 # A minimal Python application

-This example demonstrates how to create a simple Python application using the ACAP Computer Vision SDK and run it on an edge device.
+This example demonstrates how to create a simple containerized Python application and run it on an edge device.

-Going from zero to a Python application running on an AXIS device is quite easy.
+Going from zero to a Python application running on an Axis device is quite easy.
 First, the application script is written, as in the hello-world script in [app/simply_hello.py](app/simply_hello.py).
 Next, the [Dockerfile](Dockerfile) which builds the application image is constructed.
-This needs to pull in packages from the ACAP Computer Vision SDK, as is done using the `COPY` commands.
-Finally, the application needs to be built and uploaded, as is specified below.
+The application needs to be built and uploaded, as is specified below.

 ## Example structure